ostdotcom/website-docupony/kit/sdk/docs/getting_started/wallet_sdk_setup/android.md

   }

-// More callback functions declaration here
+// More callback functions definitions here
 ....
 ....